Center for European Governance and Economic Development Research

 The Center for European, Governance and Economic Development Research (cege) is an interdisciplinary research institute of the University of Göttingen, Germany.

 The cege was founded in 1999 by Prof. Dr. Renate Ohr.
 It analyzes European and global economic structures, the effects of economic incentives on a national and international scale, as well as with processes of growth and development in developed and developing countries.

-Members

-The members of the cege are professors from the fields of economics, business administration, economic history, agricultural economics, law and political science: